quant-maker/sol-max/README.md

-## SolanaMM
+## SOLMax

 Features:
-- Dashboard login.
+- Secure dashboard login.
 - Bump buy with bonding curve check.
 - Mirco buying with MEV support.
-- Sell All.
+- Sell all tokens on Pump.fun.
-- Sell All on Raydium.
+- Sell all tokens on Raydium.
 - Close Account.

 Follow these steps to set up the project, configure environment variables, install dependencies, and run the server.